Good Girl Gone Bad: Background and title

 Rihanna's second studio album, A Girl Like Me, was released in April 2006.
 It is a pop-oriented record with dancehall and R&B influences.
 It had a mixed critical reception: some critics praised Rihanna's new musical direction, while others criticized some of the album's songs.
 Around its time of release, many critics felt that Rihanna's style, sound, and musical material were too similar to those of American singer Beyoncé.
 The album sold over 587,308 copies in the United Kingdom and more than 1,330,000 copies in the United States.

 In early 2007, Rihanna began work on her third studio album.
 In an interview with MTV News, she announced that "the new music is going in a different direction.
 Not on purpose, but I just want to hear something fresh and mostly uptempo.
 I think that's where I want to go on this one.
 You feel different every album, and [at] this stage I feel like I want to do a lot of uptempo [songs]."
 The same year, Rihanna dismissed her innocent image for an edgier look with a new hairstyle, which was inspired by actress Charlize Theron's bob cut in the 2005 science fiction thriller Æon Flux.

 Rihanna explained that she wanted to keep the audience dancing and be soulful at the same time.
 She sought to make an album that people would listen to without skipping tracks.
-She cited Afrodisiac (2004), the fourth studio album by American singer Brandy, as her main inspiration for the album.
+She cited Afrodisiac (2004), the fourth studio album by the American singer Brandy, as her main inspiration for the album.
 In May 2007, Rihanna revealed that she called the album Good Girl Gone Bad because it represents her bolder and more independent image: "I'm not the innocent Rihanna anymore.
 I'm taking a lot more risks and chances.
 I felt when I cut my hair, it shows people I'm not trying to look or be anybody else.
 The album is very edgy."